 Accessibility in education ensures that learners of all abilities have equal access to educational resources.
-This approach benefits everyone, not just those with disabilities.
+This approach benefits everybody.
 When content is designed to be accessible, it often becomes clearer and more organized, enhancing comprehension and retention for all learners.

 The Importance of Universally Accessible Learning Content